($861) Cost to ship a car from Chicago, IL to Jersey City, NJ

 The best Chicago to Jersey City car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Chicago to Jersey City:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Chicago to Jersey City:

 - Best for Real-Time Tracking: Nexus Auto Transport